SEVIES

 sevies [sev-eez] noun. nickname for seventh grade students. (usually) a term of endearment.

 A note on digital citizenship: it is important that students use good judgement when participating in online activities, from sending an email to virtual collaboration.
 In 7th grade, students will be using their CSMH Google accounts in various ways, but mostly for word processing and email.
 They will often work collaboratively and it is important that they only use these accounts for school purposes.
-Students will also be using Adobe Spark and CANVA to create reading logs and other creative projects.
+Students will also be using Adobe Spark and CANVA for creative projects.
 For the purpose of research, students will have education subscriptions to LOS ANGELES TIMES.
 Our students must be safe and courteous digital citizens at all times.
 Everything they do online is a reflection of our community, our school, me, their families, and most importantly, themselves.
 Please contact me right away with questions or concerns ttubach@csmh.org

 THIS CLASSROOM RUNS ON TRUST